ibm-cloud-docs/vpc/vpe-faqs.md

 A VPE is not created in high-availability (HA) mode, by default.
 HA comes primarily from the IBM Cloud services.

-## Can I access an IBM Cloud service using either a service endpoinbt or ADN IP address?
+## Can I access an IBM Cloud service using either a service endpoint or ADN IP address?
 {: #faq-access-using-cse-adn}
 {: faq}
 {: support}